-Nevada ranks as one of the world's premier gold mining regions, with over 7.7 million ounces produced in 2004 and current reserves at approximately 64 million ounces.
-The vast majority of gold endowment and production occurs in Northern Nevada, along the three major Sediment-hosted gold trends, (Carlin, Battle Mountain and Getchell) with significant additional production from epithermal deposits of the Northern Nevada rift and Western Nevada rift.
+Nevada ranks as one of the world's premier gold mining regions, with over 7 million ounces produced annually.
+Recently, the vast majority of gold reserves and production has come from Northern Nevada, along three major gold trends, (Carlin, Battle Mountain and Getchell).

-The Battle Mountain - Cortez Hills Trend has produced or has identified more than approximately 32 million ounces of gold over the past thirty years making it the second most productive gold belt in Nevada after the Carlin Trend which has produced approximately 55 million ounces by the end of 2003.
-Much of the recent production is from Placer Dome's 10 million oz Pipeline- Pediment deposit.
-The discovery of the ET Blue deposit in late 2002 and the Cortez Hills deposit (Current proven and probable reserves are 5.6 millions ounces of gold, measured and indicated resources stand at 2.4 million ounces and inferred resources at 4.6 million ounces), both owned by the Cortez Joint Venture (Placer Dome and Kennecott Explorations), has boosted interest in the trend.
+The Battle Mountain - Eureka Trend has identified more than 32 million ounces of gold over the past thirty years, making it the second most productive gold belt in Nevada.
+Much of the recent production is from Barrick's 10 million oz Pipeline- Pediment deposits.
+New discoveries in the past five years have boosted interest in the trend.